 From the Location level (Bottom up):

-- Navigate to the location and select the row.
+- Navigate to the location in the hierarchy and select the row containing the override.

 - Use the

-Note: Editing a value to match the default does not automatically remove the override; you must reset it.
+Note: Editing a value to match the default does not automatically remove the override.
+The Reset action must be used.

 Creating Location-Level Data

-Locations can create independent (non-inherited) data if "Allow Local Data" is enabled under Security Settings.
+- Locations can create independent (non-inherited) data when "Allow Local Data" is enabled under Security Settings.

-Use the location hierarchy panel to select a specific site and create new data directly within that context.
+- Use the hierarchy panel to select a specific location before creating new data so it is scoped correctly.

-- From the Enterprise level, each data row will show a count of how many locations have overrides.
+- Each data row displays a count of how many locations have overrides applied.

 - Use the action menu